liveaction/liveaction-integrations/LiveNX/integrations/netscout/README.md

-# Netscout CSV Custom Application Upload/Sync Script
+# Netscout CSV Custom Applications Import Script

 A Python utility that imports CSV files exported from Netscout into LiveNX as custom applications.

-## Overview

-This tool scans Raw file registers them as custom application devices in LiveNX.

 ## Prerequisites